 ONLINE LECTURES

 Online lectures run from November to April.
 They are broadcast via Zoom and are available UK-wide and to an international audience.
-Lectures are recorded and uploaded to YouTube for two weeks.
+Lectures are recorded and will be available online for two weeks for those unable to attend and those in different time zones.
 Links are emailed to all ticket-holders.

 HOW TO BOOK